Business 479 Seminar: Las Vegas/Los Angeles Course

 Description:

 This is a very unique travel course which spends 1 week in Vegas and 1 week in LA, meeting business people and community leaders to understand more fully how business affects a city.
-Vegas and L.A. provide two case studies for us to examine a wide range of issues including economic development, urban planning, water resource questions, real estate development, finance, marketing and branding, public resource allocation, and more.
+Vegas provides case studies for us to examine a wide range of issues including economic development, urban planning, water resource questions, real estate development, finance, marketing and branding, public resource allocation, and more.

 Business is not a singular institution, but is the dynamic multifaceted conglomeration of multiple interests pursuing profit through product or service distribution.
 In its wake, 'business' has a profound impact on the ways we think the goals we pursue, the 'norms' we consider normal, and also helps direct our interests and so, inadvertently, directs us away from particular values, goals and interests.
 Insofar as business does this, business helps construct our culture and our lives.
 This course will explore the ways in which hyperrealities (realities created through media/marketing or other technology) have become a regular part of our world through the internet, cellular phone, artificial values of marketing culture, and unnatural cities like Las Vegas and Los Angeles.
 We will thoughtfully reflect philosophically on these events in society, and this will help us to reflect on those issues as we encounter the hyperreal cities of Las Vegas and Los Angeles, as well as experiencing the desert, devoid of hyperreal constructions.
 Our time will be spent alternately between the Las Vegas Strip, Grand Canyon, Joshua Tree National Park, Los Angeles, and the Mohave Desert.